DigitalPasts/AkkadiantoEnglish_NMT_SI/README.md

-# Translating the Earliest Semitic Language using Neural Machine Translation
+# Translating Akkadian to English with Neural Machine Translation
 This Repository contains the Supplementary Information S1-S16.